 EyesOn Design Car Show

-Best of all, the 33rd annual car show will keep its usual venue, the picturesque and historic grounds of the Ford House in Grosse Pointe Shores, as well as this year's theme - "Marques of Extinction: Significant Designs of Bygone Brands."
+In light of the continuing health pandemic, EyesOn Design moves to September 19, 2021.
+The 33rd annual car show will keep its usual venue, the picturesque and historic grounds of the Ford House in Grosse Pointe Shores, as well as the theme – “Marques of Extinction: Significant Designs of Bygone Brands.”
 The show will pay homage to the brands that are no longer in production and their significant, influential and unique contributions to automobile design.

 Honorary chairmen for the event remain as well: Moray Callum, vice president design Ford Motor Company; Ralph Gilles, head of design, FCA; Kevin Hunter, president, Toyota Calty Design and Michael Simcoe, vice president of design, General Motors Corporation.

 2021 Preserving the Vision Award Recipient: Studebaker National Museum, South Bend IN